-Costco is all the craze these days and if you have one nearby where you live, you may have considered a Costco membership.
-But when you have to pay annual membership fees for the pleasure of shopping in a particular store, you have to stop and wonder: is Costco membership worth it?
+Costco is all the rage these days, and if you live near one, you may be considering a Costco membership.
+But when you have to pay annual membership fees to shop in a particular store, it makes you wonder: is Costco membership worth it?

 How much does a Costco membership cost?